Correa hits walkoff homer to keep Astros alive in ALCS

 TRAINER’S ROOM

-Rays: Gold Glove CF Kevin Kiermaier was out of the lineup a second straight day after getting hit by a pitch on the left hand on Tuesday night.
+Rays: Kiermaier was out of the starting lineup a second straight day after getting hit by a pitch on the left hand on Tuesday night.
+He pinch ran in the ninth.

 UP NEXT